yplatow/GitHubWS/README.md

 ## Intro

-This is a tutorial on how to use GitHUb
+This is a tutorial on how to use GitHub

+modify